Price drops and restocks rarely happen at convenient times.

 Prompt template: price and stock monitoring

-"Summarize only meaningful changes to price, discounts, availability (in stock/out of stock/preorder), shipping/delivery estimates, purchase limits, and bundle contents.
-Highlight numeric changes.
+"Summarize only meaningful changes to price, discounts, coupons, availability (in stock/out of stock/preorder/backorder), shipping/delivery estimates, fees and free-shipping thresholds, purchase limits, and bundle contents.
+Highlight numeric changes and the direction (up/down).
 Ignore recommendations, reviews, navigation, and footer changes."

 10-minute setup